 - Tingling, numbness, or swelling in hands and feet

 The fentanyl withdrawal timeline can differ from person to person, but, generally, a fentanyl withdrawal lasts anywhere from 48 hours (the peak) to seven days.
-Though it takes only a week to alleviate physical symptoms, mental and emotional symptoms can last for years.
+Though the fentanyl withdrawal symptoms duration is only a week in order to alleviate physical symptoms, mental and emotional symptoms can last for years.

 In the following video, Alex Hogan with Stat interviews a former addict who provides a description of his fentanyl withdrawal and how it affects the body.